Evaluating Compiler Optimization Impacts on zkVM Performance: Methodology

 \subsection{Threats to Validity}

 \point{Internal validity} Proving time on SP1 exhibits higher variance than on RISC Zero, partly due to the closed-source prover accessed via RPC and the associated network overhead.
 To mitigate this, We use at least 10 samples per configuration and increase the sample size for noisy cases.
-We aim to study broad optimization patterns rather than absolute performance.
-Cycle count is strongly but not perfectly correlated with proving time, so in edge cases it can over- or underestimate actual costs.

 \point{External validity} Our proving time measurements are accelerated on an NVIDIA RTX 4090.
 However, different GPUs or CPUs may change effects.
 We study two popular RISC-V zkVMs, but other zkVMs or designs (e.g., different ISAs) may behave differently.
 Extending the study to additional zkVMs is left for future work.
 Our RQ3 comparison is limited to x86.
 While ARM or RISC-V CPUs could provide additional insights, we choose x86 since it is currently the most widely used architecture for running zkVM workloads.
 Finally, results may not generalize to all workloads, but we mitigate this by selecting benchmarks spanning scientific, loop-intensive, and cryptographic domains.